 What is a guarantor home loan?

-Typically, as the homebuyer you’ll still be the main person responsible for making the regular repayments on your mortgage (including any interest and fees), but if you fail to meet those repayments, the guarantor may become liable to cover them.
+Typically, as the homebuyer you’ll still be the main person responsible for making the regular repayments on your mortgage (including any interest and fees), but if you fail to meet those repayments, the person who guaranteed your home loan (referred to as the guarantor) may become liable to cover them.

-The person securing your home loan is known as the guarantor.
-Like a normal home loan, for a guarantor home loan you would borrow an amount from a bank and repay it, but the guarantor’s equity essentially acts as collateral should something go wrong, which means the bank could take possession of it if your guarantor also can’t meet the repayments.
+Like a normal home loan, for a guarantor home loan you would borrow an amount from a bank and repay it, but the guarantor’s equity essentially acts as additional collateral should something go wrong, which means the bank could take possession of it if your guarantor also can’t meet the repayments.

-Your guarantor may choose to only guarantee a portion of the loan, which would mean once you had repaid that portion of the loan, they would be free from any risk to their property should you miss any repayments further down the track.
+There may also be the option for your guarantor to only guarantee a portion of the loan, which would mean once you had repaid that portion, they would be free from any risk to their property should you miss any repayments further down the track.

 Who can act as my guarantor?

-Lenders generally require your guarantor to be an immediate family member, such as a parent or partner, but some may also allow others such as your sibling or a grandparent to go guarantor.
+Lenders generally require your guarantor to be an immediate family member, such as a parent or partner, but some may also allow others such as a sibling or grandparent, or in some instances a close friend, to go guarantor.
 Different banks often have different requirements of what makes someone eligible to be your guarantor, some of which can include having: